Skip to content

 • UK government's policy "The Key Principles of Cyber Security for Connected and Automated Vehicles" will be coming into force in the next 5 years.

-Auto-Pod: Self-Driving and Connected Vehicle Research
+Self-Driving and Connected Vehicle Research

 Collaboration

-The NTU team is led by Dr Omprakash Kaiwartya who has expertise in networking around Connected Vehicles.
-He is an internationally well-known connected vehicle researcher who has published over 150 research articles in the area with 6000+ citations.
-He closely works with industries to solve emerging network and cyber security challenges in Connected Vehicles.
-This project involves collaboration from industry partners including Aurrigo (UK’s leading connected and autonomous vehicle manufacturer), Methodica Technologies (vehicular embedded technology consulting firm).
-The research is supported by a grant from the Innovate UK, and NTU’s Impact Accelerator fund.
+Dr Omprakash Kaiwartya has expertise in networking and cyber security around Connected Vehicles.
+He is internationally well-known connected vehicle researcher who has published over 150 research articles in the area with 7000+ citations.
+He works closely with industries to solve emerging network and cybersecurity challenges in connected vehicles.

 Related staff